 These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.

-- Overall, we rate The Christian Post Right Biased based on story selection that is favorable to the right and Mixed for factual reporting based on a few failed fact checks, use of poor sources and misleading headlines that do not match the story.
+- Overall, we rate The Christian Post Right Biased based on story selection favorable to the right and Mixed for factual reporting based on a failed fact check, poor sources, and misleading headlines that do not match the story.

 Factual Reporting: MIXED

 Founded in 2004, The Christian Post is an American nondenominational, Evangelical Christian newspaper based in Washington, D.C.
 According to their about page, “Through the website, The Christian Post presents national and international coverage of current events affecting and involving Christian leaders, church bodies, ministries, mission agencies, schools, businesses, and the general Christian public.”

 The current editor is Richard Land, president of Southern Evangelical Seminary and president emeritus of the Southern Baptist Convention’s Ethics & Religious Liberty Commission.